 3. a Electronic communication, data protection

-(1) In the context of the engagements, the Tax Advisor shall be entitled to electronically collect personal data of the client and the client’s staff and to process such data in an automated file or to transmit such data to a service computer center for further processing of the data related to the engagement.
+(1) In the context of the engagements, the Tax Advisor shall be entitled to electronically collect personal data of the client and to process such data in an automated file or to transmit such data to a service computer center for further processing of the data related to the engagement.

-(2) In order to satisfy his/her obligations under the German Federal Data Protection Act (Bundesdatenschutzgesetz – BDSG), the Tax Advisor shall be entitled to appoint a data-protection officer.
+(2) In order to satisfy his/her obligations under the EU General Data Protection Regulation (hereinafter “GDPR”) and the German Federal Data Protection Act (Bundesdatenschutzgesetz – BDSG), the Tax Advisor shall be entitled to appoint a data-protection officer.
 Unless this data-protection officer is already subject to a duty of confidentiality under clause 2(1) sent.
 3 above, the Tax Advisor shall ensure that the data-protection officer, upon taking up his/her activity, shall undertake to maintain data secrecy.

 4. Remedying of deficiencies

 (1) The client shall have a right to demand that any deficiencies be remedied.
 The Tax Advisor must be afforded an opportunity to take remedial action.
 If and to the extent that the engagement constitutes a contract for services (Dienstvertrag) within the meaning of sects.
 611, 675 German Civil Code (Bürgerliches Gesetzbuch – BGB) (hereinafter “BGB”), the client may refuse any remedial action by the Tax Advisor if the engagement is terminated by the client and the deficiency is detected only after the engagement has been validly terminated.